dpharris/Arduino-Shell/README.md

 ### Changes to original Shell lib

 #### Yielding
-Since many scripts may be executing in (pseudo-)parallel, a script needs to be able to yield back to the main code, so that all scripts are able to be interpreted.
-This is done by yielding at each **D**elay, and each **l**oop, **w**hile, **i**f, or **e**lse block, using the re-entry device described below.
-For example, this enables the use of infinite whiles-blocks to appear to execute in parallel.
+Since many scripts may be executing in (pseudo-)parallel, a script needs to be able to yield back to the main code, so that each script is able to be interpreted.
+This is done by yielding at each **D**elay, and at each **l**oop, **w**hile, **i**f, or **e**lse block, using the re-entry code described below.

 #### Re-entry
-To allow reentrancy, the code uses a switch-statement construct to allow the code to return to its previous location.
-Unfortunately, this required replacing the central switch{} construct of the original Shell with if-then-else statements.
+To allow reentrancy, a switch-statement construct is used to allow the code to return to its previous location in the code.
+Since this ues a switch{}, the original central switch{} construct of the original Shell had to be replaced with if-then-else statements.

-The guts of the method are contained in this macro, which is called whereever the code is to yield, and then carry on on return:
+The guts of the reentry method are contained in the following macro, which is called whereever the code needs to yield, and then to carry on when the code is reentered:
 ```
 #define exec(x) \
     ctx->sctx=(void*)1;\